aleksandrskrivickis/comp_1640_idea_collection_system/README.md

       Yes, as long as we justify why we have done this in our report.

 ### Design sketch demonstration to the customer
-      We have proposed two design prototypes (By Niana and Nathalie), Nathalie's design was selected by the team as the most suitable one for demonstration to the custimer. - accepted
+      We have proposed two design prototypes (By Nisheeka Nynan and Nathalie), Nathalie's design was selected by the team as the most suitable one for demonstration to the custimer. - accepted